VanshajR/Healix/README.md

 # Healix

 Healix is a python based hospital management project, which leverages customtkinter GUI and PostgreSQL and plpgSQL functions and procedures to provide CRUD operations.
+An Object Oriented approach has been followed throughout the python code for the GUI.

 ## Features
 - Manage records of patients, doctors and other staff